1. Architecture

 Parameters to set in Docker Compose

-• container_name: The name of the container that appears in Azure
+- container_name: The name of the container in the Docker environment

 CustomUI